sanjana3198/FashionRecommender/README.md

 5. **Convert Attributes to Embeddings and Image to Bytes**
     - Execute `convert_to_embeddings_and_image_bytes.ipynb` to convert the attributes to embeddings and convert the first image of each product to bytes after resizing it into 120x150 pixels.

-6. **Chunk Parquet Files**
+6. **Segment Parquet Files**
-    - Execute `chunking_parquet_files.ipynb` to chunk the final parquet file into different files with 2700 records each.
+    - Execute `segment_parquet_files.ipynb` to segment the final parquet file into different files with 2700 records each.

 7. **Run the Streamlit App**
     - Execute `app.py` which will locate the parquet files to display images on the Streamlit app and use the embeddings for similarity search purposes.